GST Registration Govt Fees/Cost in India

-- IGST: The Central Goods and Services Tax is levied by both state and central government together, under the central government.
+- IGST: The Central Goods and Services Tax is levied by both state and central governments together, under the central government.

 - UTGST: The Union Territory Goods and Services Tax is imposed on the Intra UT supply of goods and services

-As per the new tax regime, tax will be deducted in the name of GST at every point of sale.
-State GST and Central GST are levied in case the sales or business transactions are in between two different states, and in case of inter-state supply of goods, Integrated GST will be levied for every sale.
-Goods that are imported will fall under IGST as they will be considered as inter-state sales.
+As per the new tax regime, the tax will be deducted in the name of GST at every point of sale.
+State GST and Central GST have levied in case the sales or business transactions are between two different states, and in case of inter-state supply of goods, Integrated GST will be levied for every sale.
+Goods that are imported will fall under IGST as they will be considered inter-state sales.

 SGST or State Goods and Services Tax is one of the two taxes which is imposed on business dealings of goods and services of every state.
 This tax is levied by the State Government of every state, and it replaces all types of existing state tax such as Entry Tax, Sales Tax, Entertainment Tax, VAT, and so on.
 As per the SGST, the State Government can claim the made revenue.

-CGST or Central Goods and Services Tax is the Central Tax which is imposed on transactions and business dealings of goods and services that take place within that particular state.
-CGST is imposed by the Central Government, and it ensures to supplant all other Central taxes that includes State Tax, SAD, CST etc. As per the market value, the prices of goods and services are charged under CGST.
+CGST or Central Goods and Services Tax is the Central Tax that is imposed on transactions and business dealings of goods and services that take place within that particular state.
+CGST is imposed by the Central Government, and it ensures to supplant all other Central taxes that include State Tax, SAD, CST, etc. As per the market value, the prices of goods and services are charged under CGST.

 UTGST is levied on the Intra UT supply of products and services.
-The aim to charge this particular tax is to apply a collection of tax to furnish benefits as same as like SGST.
-The UTGST is charged under GST regime to five Union Territories, they are Chandigarh, Lakshadweep, Dadra and Nagar Haveli, Damn and Diu, and Andaman and Nicobar Islands.
+The aim to charge this particular tax is to apply a collection of the tax to furnish benefits as same as SGST.
+The UTGST is charged under the GST regime to five Union Territories, they are Chandigarh, Lakshadweep, Dadra and Nagar Haveli, Damn and Diu.

 What are the Types of GST Registration in India

 There are certain situations in which the dealer and the business owners must take registration under the GST Compulsory Registration category, no matter the turnover of the business.
-The inter-state sales of taxable services and goods, e-commerce seller, e-commerce operator, etc come under Compulsory Registration category.
+The inter-state sales of taxable services and goods, e-commerce sellers, e-commerce operators, etc come under the Compulsory Registration category.

-According to GST Regime, a business that does not come under compulsory registration category must register their business under Voluntary Registration.
+According to GST Regime, a business that does not come under the compulsory registration category must register its business under GST Voluntary Registration.

 Persons Not Liable For Obtaining GST Registration

-- Below are the individuals who come under the category in which there is no need require GST Registration:
+Below are the individuals who come under the category in which there is no need to require GST Registration online: